 We also timed how long it took to dismantle each paddle, mimicking what it would be like if we wanted to regularly transport the paddle in two pieces.
-We noted how easy each paddle is to adjust and dismantle with cold hands, and how easy it is to identify which setting we the blades are adjusted to.
+We noted how easy each paddle is to adjust and dismantle with cold hands, and how easy it is to identify which setting the blades were adjusted to.

 Locking Mechanism Security